 Conal Doyle is an award winning trial lawyer who has received national recognition for his courtroom victories that have had broad reaching impact on society.
 He is one of the few attorneys in history to argue before the United States Supreme Court and obtain multiple seven and eight figure jury verdicts.

 His international human rights victory in Castaneda v.
 United States was a catalyst for the reform of the United States immigration healthcare system, and garnered widespread acclaim from his peers, legal publications and the international media.

 For example, he received the 2012 California Lawyer of the Year (CLAY) Award in Human Rights, and the 2011 Trial Lawyer of the Year Award from the Consumer Attorneys Association of Los Angeles (CAALA).
-He has been listed in both Best Lawyers in America and Super Lawyers for the past four years, and his courtroom victories have been chronicled in newspapers around the world, including a piece on the CBS news magazine "60 Minutes."
+He has been listed in both Best Lawyers in America and Super Lawyers for the past nine years, and his courtroom victories have been chronicled in newspapers around the world, including a piece on the CBS news magazine "60 Minutes."

 Conal's reputation as one of the finest trial attorneys in America was further cemented with two stunning back-to-back verdicts in Kern County, California, one of California's most "conservative" jurisdictions.